royaltm/spectrusty-tutorial/step4.md

 This is a part of the [tutorial] for the [SPECTRUSTY] library.

-In this part you can learn how add peripherals to your emulator.
+In this step, you can learn how add peripherals to your emulator.

 [![Step 4](example-step4.png)][deathchase]